Nursing (Adult) BSc (Hons)

 Course info

 **Please check the Sheffield Hallam University website for the latest information.****Home fee-paying students can access a non-repayable maintenance grant of at least £5,000 per year.
 You may also be eligible for additional financial support based on your circumstances.
-Learn more at www.shu.ac.uk/study-here/health-and-social-care/fees-and-funding****Course summary**- Understand health sciences in the practice setting.- Gain the skills and values to enter highly skilled employment.- Develop a ...Read more
+Learn more at www.shu.ac.uk/study-here/health-and-social-care/fees-and-funding****Course summary**- Gain the knowledge, skills and values to provide competent nursing care.- Develop a strong professional identity to prepare for ...Read more

 Please check the Sheffield Hallam University website for the latest information.